How to Watch Sumo in Japan

 Enjoying Sumo tournaments, wrestlers training and tours in Japan

 Sumo wrestling.
 It is arguably one of the first things that will pop up in your head when you hear “Japan”.
-It is extremely popular among foreign visitors, and for a good reason.
+It is extremely popular among foreign visitors and for a good reason.
 It is such a unique and odd sport in comparison to any other contemporary sport around.

-It is the Japanese national sport, and although there are countries where you can see Sumo wrestling be played at an amateur level, you will be able to see a professional Sumo match only in Japan.
+It is the Japanese national sport, and although there are countries where you can see Sumo wrestling being played at an amateur level, you will be able to see a professional Sumo match only in Japan.

 It has a long history and strong ties with the Shinto religion.
-Many of its rituals which can still be seen when going to a Sumo match.
+Many of its rituals can still be seen when going to a Sumo match.

 As I stated previously, Sumo wrestling has a very long history with strong ties to the Shinto religion.

 There can be found mentions of the origins of Sumo in the “Kojiki”(古事記) and “Nihon Shoki”(日本書紀) which are the oldest literary works in Japan, believed to be written during the early 8th century.